 Teachers asked, our investors answered

-For the 2022-2023 school year, we have Transportation Grants available; made possible by our incredible investors that heard of this need to support bus transportation to our Farm Camp tour stops.
-We had heard from educators that their districts were not interested or able to fund their transportation costs to take students off campus to experience a farm/agbusiness tour.
+For the 2023-2024 school year, we have Transportation Grants available for the second year; made possible by our incredible investors that heard of this need to support bus transportation to our Farm Camp tour stops.
+We had heard from educators that their districts were not interested or able to fund their transportation costs to take students off campus to experience a farm/agribusiness tour.
 We know that getting students on-site and interacting with agriculture is important and enhances their knowledge through their first-hand experience.
 This grant opportunity will lower the barrier for our educators create a Farm Camp experience and engage their students with local agriculture.

 Who can apply?

 Farm Camp serves educators who teach students in grades 5-12.
 Educators applying for transportation funding must be including students in these grades for this grant to be approved.
 Funding will only be provided for the buses/vans needed to transport students in grades 5-12.

 First time applicants will have priority for funding.
 Grants must be used for Farm Camp experiences to working farms or agriculture businesses.
 Non-formal education applications will also be considered based on strength of application and the availability of funds.

 Educators can request up to $1000 to cover their transportation expenses.
 Educators will need to submit a final invoice for transportation reimbursement.

 An educator must complete the grant application and submit it to MAITC Foundation at least 6 weeks (42 days) prior to the Farm Camp experience.
 All grants will be evaluated by the MAITC Foundation Board Grant Review Committee.
 Grants are approved within 2 weeks of submission.

 Can grant funds be used for other tour expenses?